gkdivya/EVA/13_ViT/CatsAndDogs_ViT/README.md

 # Vision Transformers with PyTorch

+The objective is to train to train dogs and cats classification dataset using Vision Transformers.
+We have used two approaches:
-With the blog reference: [Cats&Dogs viT hands on blog](https://analyticsindiamag.com/hands-on-vision-transformers-with-pytorch/), exploring the ViT code in PyTorch to train dogs and cats classification.
-We will be implementing the code for Vision Transformers with PyTorch using [vit_pytorch package](https://github.com/lucidrains/vit-pytorch) and Linformer
+- With the blog reference: [Cats&Dogs viT hands on blog](https://analyticsindiamag.com/hands-on-vision-transformers-with-pytorch/), implemented the code for Vision Transformers with PyTorch using [vit_pytorch package](https://github.com/lucidrains/vit-pytorch) and Linformer
+- Used transfer learning approach, here we used open-source library Timm ( it is a library of SOTA architectures with pre-trained weights), we picked vit_base_patch16_224 for our training

 ## Dataset.